pachyderm/pachyderm/doc/reference/s3gateway_api.md

 ### Operations on Buckets

-Buckets are represented via `branch.repo`, e.g. the `master.images` bucket
-corresponds to the `master` branch of the `images` repo.

 #### DELETE Bucket

-Route: `DELETE /<branch>.<repo>/`.
+Route: `DELETE /<repo>/`.

-Deletes the branch.
-If it is the last branch in the repo, the repo is also deleted.
-Unlike S3, you can delete non-empty branches.
+Deletes the repo.

 #### GET Bucket (List Objects) Version 1

-Route: `GET /<branch>.<repo>/`
+Route: `GET /<repo>/?branch=<branch>`

 Only S3's list objects v1 is supported.
+The `branch` parameter is a non-standard extension that allows you to specify which branch to on the given repo to list objects from; if unspecified, it defaults to `master`.

 PFS directories are represented via `CommonPrefixes`.
 This largely mirrors how S3 is used in practice, but leads to a couple of differences: